MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.7.0/Get-AzureRmADServicePrincipal.md

 ```

 ### -ObjectId
-Object id of the service principal.
+Specifies the object ID of the service principal.

 ```yaml
 Type: Guid